Guides

 The Financial Strain

 Around 2010 there were some 20 million full-time undergraduate college students in the U.S., statistics show.
-Since then the population of college students has declined to fewer than 19 million, due, in part, to the rising costs of a postsecondary education.
+Since then the population of college students has declined to fewer than 19 million, due, in part, to the rising costs of postsecondary education.
 Tuition, fees, and room and board at both public and private four-year colleges and universities had been increasing rapidly, up over 20 percent in the 2009-2019 period.
-Public colleges cost full time students an average of $21,370 in 2018 and $48,510 for private schools.
+Public colleges cost full-time students an average of $21,370 in 2018 and $48,510 for private schools.
 The increase harmed lower-income students’ opportunities the most, as the increase in costs was 58 percent of households’ income increases during the same period.

 College-bound students are a dream for the unscrupulous: as soon as a student applies to a school or shows interest in receiving information, their email and other identifying information are likely sold to advertisers or others interested in the demographic.
 This exposes each student to potential fraud and identity theft.
-Among other ways to prevent identity theft, students should not use public wifi networks to file sensitive paperwork, and should keep all documents with their social security number, bank account information, and personal identities in a secure place.
-Keep in mind that in case of receiving an email asking you to pay more than the actual fee for scholarship to get a scholarship, do not pay anything.
+Among other ways to prevent identity theft, students should not use public wifi networks to file sensitive paperwork and should keep all documents with their social security number, bank account information, and personal identities in a secure place.
+Keep in mind that in case of receive an email asking you to pay more than the actual fee for a scholarship to get a scholarship, do not pay anything.
 Check the identification of the person who sent that email through reverse email lookup and report it to law enforcement.

 Scholarship Scams